"1670" Inks Collection

-The 1670 collection celebrates the rich life and adventures of J. Herbin, an enterprising French sailor of the 17th century.
+The 1670 Collection celebrates the rich life and adventures of J. Herbin, an enterprising French sailor of the mid-17th century.
 He made a number of voyages to India, collecting ingredients and formulas for his sealing wax and inks.
-He began making pen inks in shop in Paris in 1700–beginning with the "Ink of Ships" and the "Jewel of Inks."
+He began making pen inks in his Paris workshop beginning in 1700 with the "Ink of Ships" and the "Jewel of Inks."
 Today, Herbin inks are widely used and internationally renown.

 The sealing wax on the bottle is reminiscent of the Herbin wax used for the "grand cru" wines of France.

 On his many voyages, J. Herbin encountered dark and wild oceans.
 The fine golden flecks in the ink are meant to invoke both strikes of lightening across the water, and also its dark and mysterious depths.